Kundalini Yoga FAQ

 These are some of the most commonly asked questions about Kundalini Yoga, but this FAQ can only serve as a very brief introduction to the subject.
 To learn about Kundalini Yoga you really have to participate.
-Why not check out our special Courses for Beginners, or simply browse around our wide range of Books, DVDs or CDs?
+Why not check out our special Courses for Beginners, or simply browse around our wide range of Books and DVDs

 Any amount of time you spend on your practice will produce significant benefits.
 You could start with only 1/2 an hour in the evenings, and once you feel the obvious benefits you will be motivated to begin practicing for longer.
 Whatever you do, don't rush your practice.
 There are Kundalini Yoga kriyas, or exercise sets, that are short enough to fit into your available time.
 Even a 3 minute meditation pays off when you practice regularly.
 Take your time, enjoy each posture, and give yourself the gift of a relaxation period, even if it is only a few minutes.
 Relaxing into your practice and enjoying it to the fullest is vital to getting all the benefits that will accrue over time.

 Introduction to Kundalini Yoga (Guru Rattana, Ph.D.) is an excellent introduction to the topic, and contains a good selection of the most popular and effective exercises to really get you going.
 Every posture in each exercise is illustrated, making it ideal for those practicing at home.
 At the end of the book, Guru Rattana has added 30 pages that offer answers to some basic questions asked by beginners.
 For a more detailed treatise, check out Transitions to a Heart Centered World and Relax and Renew Browse our extensive range of Kundalini Yoga Books